proteanplanet/Ridgepack/cases/RASM_Sea_Ice_Toolbox/README.md

-#  Ridgepack Case: JAMES\_2018\_Variational\_Ridging
+#  Ridgepack Case: RASM\_Sea\_Ice\_Toolbox

-This is the case directory for a scripts used to generate results for the manuscript:
+This is the case directory for a scripts used to generate results for the Regional Arctic System Model (RASM).

-Roberts, A.F., E.C.
-Hunke, S.M.
-Kamal, W.H.
-Lipscomb, C. Horvat, W. Maslowski (2018),
-Variational Method for Sea Ice Ridging in Earth System Models, Part I: Theory, *submitted to J. Adv.
-Model Earth Sy.*.

-Further explanation is available in the README file within the scripts area.
+Further explanation is available in the commenting lines within each script or function.

+## Contact

+Andrew Roberts: afroberts@lanl.gov

-## Authors
+## History

-Andrew Roberts, Naval Postgraduate School, April 2018 (afrobert@nps.edu)
+Author: Andrew Roberts, Naval Postgraduate School, April 2018

-Reviewed by Samy Kamal, Naval Postgraduate School, May 2018
+Reviewer: Samy Kamal, Naval Postgraduate School, May 2018
+Update: Andrew Roberts, Los Alamos National Laboratory, December 2018

 ## Required software

-Designed to be used with MATLAB 2018a or a newer version
+Designed to be used with MATLAB 2018b or a newer version